ashika1jain/RuleGuard/data/raw/leave_and_medical_policy.md

 ### 1. Purpose

-This policy defines the project corpus's procedures for ordinary leave, medical absence, supporting documents, and requests for consideration.
-It is designed to test whether a retrieval system can distinguish a general attendance rule from a specific medical exception.
+This policy defines procedures for ordinary leave, medical absence, supporting documents, and requests for academic consideration.
+It includes a specific provision concerning examination eligibility in approved medical-leave cases.

 ### 2. Ordinary Leave